Guru Nanak Dev Engineering College, Ludhiana: Academics

 The college was earlier affiliated with Panjab University, Chandigarh since beginning.
-But after establishment of Punjab Technical University, Jalandhar in 1997 as a single affiliating university for all technical colleges of Punjab, college became affiliated with Punjab Technical University, Jalandhar.
+But after establishment of Punjab Technical University, Jalandhar in 1997 as a single affiliating university for all technical colleges of Punjab, college became affiliated with I. K. Gujral Punjab Technical University, Jalandhar.
 GNE is the first Engineering College of Punjab, which was conferred Autonomous Status by University Grants Commission in 2012.
 The college is one of the few technical institutions of Punjab selected for World Bank financial assistance under Technical Education Quality Improvement Programme (TEQIP).